CogitoNTNU/geoguessr-ai/data/street_view_images_collection/HowToCollectPictures.md

 ### Important:

-Git pull the latest changes, and make sure your the only one running the script, or that is gonna run it!
+Git pull the latest changes, and make sure you are the only one running the script, only ONE person can run the script at a time!
-Make sure to give everyone a heads up when you run the script!
+Make sure to give everyone a heads up in our Slack-channel when you run the script!
 This is to make sure we get all the pictures and no overlap in the collection.

 1. Activate venv or create with `uv venv`
 1. Make sure you have the lasted dependencies updated and installed
-1. Mae sure the terminal is in the outer most folder
+1. Make sure the terminal is in the outer most folder
 1. Run `uv run data/street_view_images_collection/main.py`
    1. Select if you have the extra credits with "y" or "n" or other key if you don't have
-   1. Let it run undisturbed!
+   1. Let it run undisturbed! (if you are using a laptop, make sure it does not go into sleep mode, plug it in and turn off sleeping after inactivity)
    1. The script will give some status updates when it runs, you can use this to see how it's doing
 1. Thanks for the cooperation!